rdcavanha/react-typescript-boilerplate/README.md

 	 - Prettier 💅
 	 - TypeScript ⌨️
 	 - Airbnb 🛏️
- - Webpack 4 and Webpack Dev Server with hot reload 🧳
+ - Webpack 5 with hot reload 🧳
- - React 16 ⚛️
+ - React 17 ⚛️

- NOTE: Webpack version 5 will be implemented once it's compatible with other packages

 And that's pretty much it!
 This boilerplate works out-of-the-box.
 Naturally, if you need to add additional packages, it's up to you!